Florida Gators Camps and Clinics

 - Do I need medical insurance to attend camp?

+YES!
 Each player must have medical insurance.
 The camp carries an EXCESS medical insurance policy to cover medical expenses for injuries/accidents which occur in the course of camp activities.
 Medical expenses, including any deductibles, which are declined for payment through the camper’s personal insurance and/or through the excess policy become the personal responsibility of the camper’s parents/guardians

 - May parents watch?